 Revenue forecast brings good news for Washington lawmakers

-The projections for the next two-year budget that ends in mid-2021 also increase, by nearly $660 million, pushing the state budget up to $49.1 billion.
+Overall state revenues projected to increase by nearly $307 million for the current two-year budget that ends mid-2019, and the projections for the next two-year budget that ends in mid-2021 look to increase by nearly $554 million, pushing the state budget up to $50.6 billion.